Thymus vulgaris: Description

+Etymology

+The Latin specific epithet vulgaris means 'common' in the sense of 'widespread'.

+Distribution and habitat

+The species is native to southern Europe from the western Mediterranean to southern Italy.

+Uses

 It is useful in the garden as groundcover, where it can be short-lived, but is easily propagated from cuttings.
-It is also the main source of thyme as an ingredient in cooking and as a herbal medicine.
+It is also the main source of the herb thyme, used as an ingredient in cooking and as a herbal medicine.
 It is slightly spicier than oregano and sweeter than sage.